defold/doc/docs/en/manuals/2dgraphics.md

 ## Painting Tiles

 - Open the Tile Map you want to work in.
-- Make sure that there are no flagged issues in the Property or Outline view.
+- Make sure that there are no flagged issues in the *Property* or *Outline* view.
-- Select or create a Layer to paint on in the Outline view.
+- Select or create a Layer to paint on in the *Outline* view.
-- Select a tile to use as brush (press *Space* to show the tile palette)
+- Select a tile to use as brush (press <kbd>Space</kbd> to show the tile palette)

 ![Painting tiles](images/2dgraphics/2dgraphics_tilemap.png)

 ## Picking Tiles

 You can also pick tiles directly from the Tile Map to use as a brush.
-Hold *Shift* and click a tile to pick it up as the current brush.
-When holding *Shift* you can also click and drag to select a block of tiles to use as a larger brush.
+Hold <kbd>Shift</kbd> and click a tile to pick it up as the current brush.
+While holding <kbd>Shift</kbd> you can also click and drag to select a block of tiles to use as a larger brush.

 ![Picking tiles](images/2dgraphics/2dgraphics_tiles_pick.png)